AG Coakley to Award $1 Million in Grants to Revitalize Distressed Properties

 21 Municipalities to Receive Grant Funding; Program in Partnership with Registries of Deeds

 BOSTON – To encourage the rehabilitation of distressed properties, Attorney General Martha Coakley has awarded $1 million in grants to a total of 21 communities across the Commonwealth.

-In May, AG Coakley announced the Distressed Properties Identification and Revitalization (DPIR Grant) program in collaboration with registries of deeds across the Commonwealth after recovering funds from a multi-state settlement over unlawful foreclosure methods.
+In May, AG Coakley announced the Distressed Properties Identification and Revitalization (DPIR Grant) program in collaboration with registries of deeds across the Commonwealth after recovering funds from a national settlement over 'Robo-signing' claims.
 The DPIR Grant was created to mitigate the impacts of the foreclosure crisis by identifying distressed and vacant bank or creditor Real Estate Owned properties (REO) in order for municipalities to advocate for prompt rehabilitation.
 So far this year, there are more than 5,300 distressed properties in the DPIR-funded municipalities.

 “Many Massachusetts municipalities have high rates of distressed and vacant properties and we are pleased to bring this direct relief through our grant program,” AG Coakley said.
 “These funds will help a wide range of communities who have suffered from foreclosure crisis, by effectively identifying these properties and encouraging productive rehabilitation.”